Matrix inversion gives a method for solving some systems of equations. Suppose we have a system of n linear equations in n variables:

 The proof of the theorem gives an algorithm for inverting a matrix A.

-If A is invertible, there are elementary matrices $E_1, \ldots,
+If A is invertible, there are elementary matrices which row reduce A to I:

-\cdot I$ as applying the row operations for $E_1$ , ... $E_p$ to the identity matrix I. And the same row operations row reduce A to I. So form an augmented matrix by placing the identity matrix next to A:
+We can interpret the last expression as applying the row operations for , ... to the identity matrix I. And the same row operations row reduce A to I. So form an augmented matrix by placing the identity matrix next to A:

 Row reduce the augmented matrix.
-The left-hand block A will row reduce to the identity; at the same time, the right-hand block I will be transformed into $A^{-1}$ .
+The left-hand block A will row reduce to the identity; at the same time, the right-hand block I will be transformed into .

 Example.
-Invert the following matrix over $\real$ :
+Invert the following matrix over :

-Form the augmented matrix by putting the $3 \times 3$ identity matrix on the right of the original matrix:
+Form the augmented matrix by putting the identity matrix on the right of the original matrix:

 Next, row reduce the augmented matrix.
 The row operations are entirely determined by the block on the left, which is the original matrix.
 The row operations turn the left block into the identity, while simultaneously turning the identity in the right block into the inverse.